GRADUCon 2018 - First Year as Faculty in Humanities and Social Sciences Panel

 Dr. Jeffrey K. Coleman is an Assistant Professor of Spanish at Marquette University.
 His research interests include immigration, race and other sociopolitical issues within Contemporary Spanish and Catalan Theatre.
 He has published essays on this and related topics in Symposium, Estreno, Catalan Review, Journal of Catalan Studies, and others.
 He is currently working on a book manuscript entitled Shockwaves: Immigration and its Racial Reverberations on the Contemporary Spanish Stage, which will examine the representation of Spain’s most visible immigrant groups (Latin Americans, North Africans, and Sub-Saharan Africans) in plays dating from 1992-Present.

-Chen Yeh, Assistant Professor of Economics, University of Illinois at Urbana Champaign (PhD Economics 2017)
+Chen Yeh, Associate Professor of Management Information Systems, Purdue University Northwest (PhD Economics 2017)

-Chen Yeh is an Assistant Professor of Economics at the University of Illinois at Urbana-Champaign.
+Chen Yeh is an Associate Professor of Management Information Systems at Purdue University Northwest.
 His research focuses on firm dynamics.
 In particular, the importance of firm-level outcomes for the macroeconomy is the central theme of his work.
 To do so, he uses theoretical insights and empirical tools from the macroeconomic and industrial organization literature.
 Chen received his PhD in Economics from the University of Chicago in 2017.

 John Z. Wee, Assistant Professor of Assyriology, University of Chicago (PhD Yale Near Eastern Languages and Civilizations 2011)